-In order to write a thesis at IRENE get in touch with one of the professors, lecturers, or post-doctoral researchers.
+In order to write a thesis, get in touch with one of the professors or lecturers.
 Choose the potential supervisor according to the topic of your interest.
-You find our research interests on the institute's homepage (www.unine.ch/irene/en/home.html) and our personal websites.
+You find our research interests on the MScF website.

 Then, directly contact your potential supervisor by e-mail with a "declaration of interest" explaining briefly why you are interested in writing a thesis in this domain.
-In the e-mail describe your research idea it in a short paragraph.
+If you already have a research idea, describe it in a short paragraph.
 Afterwards, we will contact you for a bilateral meeting or propose another supervisor that may be more suitable for your interests.